HewlettPackard/swarm-learning/docs/Troubleshooting.md

 2. Setting up Swarm License

 ##### 1. Running AutoPass License Server (APLS)
-Run docker ps | grep apls  -> If apls container is not running, then license server is not running, and you need to start it using
+Run ``docker ps | grep apls``  -> If apls container is not running, then license server is not running, and you need to start it using
-'your install directory/swarm-learning/bin/run-apls'
+``swarm-learning-install-dir/swarm-learning/bin/run-apls``

 ###### Check APLS status:
 Follow the steps mentioned below to verify APLS status.

-> NOTE: For this explanation IP 192.168.1.102 is used – replace this IP address with your license host system IP address (Do NOT use localhost / 127.0.0.1)
+> NOTE: For this explanation IP 192.168.1.102 is used – replace this IP address with the host system IP address on which the license server container is running (Do NOT use localhost / 127.0.0.1)
 > 5814 is the default port used for APLS.

-Browse to autopass license server management console: https://192.168.1.102:5814/autopass.
+Use a web browser to connect to APLS management console: https://192.168.1.102:5814/autopass.
 > NOTE: If you can run a browser on the host machine where you ran the "run-apls" script, You can now connect to the License server using https://192.168.1.102:5814/autopass from a browser.
 >
 > Else, if the host machine is accessible from your laptop/desktop, then you can access by using https://192.168.1.102:5814/autopass from your laptop/desktop browser.